Skyway666/Input-Combos/README.md

 ### Juggling

-Juggling reffers to hitting the opponent while they are airborn in a vulnerable state, normally after a grounded attack that has launched them into the air.
+Juggling refers to hitting the opponent while they are airborn in a vulnerable state, normally after a grounded attack that has launched them into the air.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZdnvoK2bdKc?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 **Now that we know how to combo...
-We can can have a bit of fun!!**
+We can have a bit of fun!!**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/szbqQ_Lh72A?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>